 Ways to get rid of them!

 1.One organic method of control is to simply hand-pick them.
 Hold a small bucket of strong soapy water under the bug and tap or shake the critter into it.
+You may have to grab them instead if they are flying away on you.
+They naturally fall to the ground as a defense but easily get lost in the dirt.
 You will need to be diligent about this, visiting your plants as often as possible and inspecting carefully.
 Do not squish them!
 They are attracted to the scent of their own kind!

 2. Another organic method is to cover your plants with a physical barrier such as fine-mesh screening fabric.
 Light-weight spun bond coverings (aka ‘Floating row covers’) are available for this purpose at Drummers.
 Of course this method couldn’t be used for trees, but for bushes and smaller plants it would work well.
 The important variable is that it’s ’breathable’ to allow moisture and as much light as possible to pass through.
 Remove the covering as soon as beetle season is over.
 Do NOT use plastic.

 3. One of the most efficient methods of reducing Japanese Beetle numbers is to treat your lawn for grubs.
+The best time to use any method of grub killer is in the fall after the adults have bred.
 There are both organic and chemical products available.
 Although killing grubs under the lawn this summer will not affect the number of beetles this year, their numbers next year may be reduced!
-Prevention is key with a lot of gardening problems!
+Prevention is key with a lot of gardening problems.

 A granular or liquid Systemic Insecticide can be applied to lawn and around non-edible plants to kill Japanese Beetle grubs and the adult beetles when the plant roots absorb the insecticide, an example would be Imidacloprid.
 The annual version is a good preventative to have in place when the female Japanese Beetles are laying eggs in the lawn in mid-summer.

-Topical insecticides can be sprayed directly on plants and range from organic insecticidal soaps and Neem products to permethrin and contact insecticides.
+Topical insecticides can be sprayed directly on plants and range from organic insecticidal soaps and Neem products to permethrin (which is toxic to pollinators) and other contact insecticides.
 If you are spraying edible plants, be sure the product is labeled for those plants.
 Be aware, however, that these are ‘broad-spectrum’ insecticides that affect many kind of insects, including bees and butterflies, so use them cautiously, applying only when and where needed.
 Keep these insecticides away from ponds and streams as well.

-5.Beetle Traps – You can also try to trap them during the time they are emerging.
+5.Beetle Traps – You can also try to trap them during the time they are emerging but there is some debate if this just attracts more of them to your yard.
 Adults usually emerge between early June and late August.
 Also, do not place the traps near your favorite trees and garden.
 The USDA recommends putting them at the border of your property and throughout the community.
 You may have to get your neighbors in on the trapping!

 Here is another great resource from the USDA on Japanese Beetles, their life cycle, plants that are not susceptible to damage and ones that are, and much more!
 USDA Japanese Beetle Handbook (pdf)